 There are a collection of engine service icons that illuminate orange or red depending on how urgent the service is.
 On engine startup, the icon for the next service that is due, will flash up on the display.
 If it is not due immediately it will flash on in orange for a few seconds, and it will display red if it is due now or is over due.

-what to do when service engine soon light comes on
+What Next: What Should you do when service engine soon light comes on?

 In most cases, the service engine soon light is not an urgent warning that there is something wrong with your car.
 If you are driving when it comes on, don’t panic.